 Passenger transportation by Grand Canyon Airlines, Inc. dba Grand Canyon Airlines and Scenic Airlines ("Carrier") is subject to the following terms and conditions, any terms and conditions printed on or furnished with any ticket or other transportation document, and, when applicable, treaties, government regulations, and tariffs on file with the Department of Transportation.
-By making a reservation or accepting transportation on Carrier, the Passenger agrees to be bound by this Contract.1.
-Definitions.
+By making a reservation or accepting transportation on Carrier, the Passenger agrees to be bound by this Contract.

 Aircraft having Seating Capacity of 9 Seats or Less means scheduled service will be flown in Cessna 208 or Cessna 207 model aircraft.

 Carriage means the transportation by Carrier of passengers and/or baggage by air, gratuitously or for hire, and all services of Carrier related directly thereto.